 Testing doesn’t usually yield such dramatic results immediately, but over time it can.
 That’s why every smart marketer runs tests.
 It’s why the “always be testing” maxim stuck.

 One of the best things to test – and one of the easiest too – is landing pages.
 So, if you’re an email marketer who’s already discovered how great landing pages are for results, here’s how to take the next step forward.
 Testing landing pages isn’t hard, and it delivers big results.
-Check out our latest Holiday Marketing Campaign Guide to find out a bit more about planning and testing marketing campaigns.

 1) Understand what “statistically valid results” means